damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 {::options parse_block_html="false" /}

-We've received a lot of requests from our team members to join the club and be _team-member-1_, but this T-shirt is exclusive for the real team-member-ones, who took care of GitLab.com during its worst hours.
+We've received a lot of requests from our team members to join the club and be _team-member-1_, but this T-shirt is exclusive for the real team-member-ones, who transparently and efficiently took care of GitLab.com during its worst hours.

 ## Wrapping Up